zhiyuanMA/zhiyuanMA.github.io/_posts/2016-12-12-java-string-utils.md

 categories: Java
 ---

-The **SuperStr** is a Java String Utils Library I release in Github.
+The **SuperStr** is a [Java String Utils Library](https://github.com/zhiyuanMA/SuperStr) I released in Github.
 Easy, simple and clear to use.

 ## slice